Phuket Elephant Sanctuary is a Loving Home for Elephants

 Following the success of Lek Chailert's highly acclaimed Elephant Nature Park in Chiang Mai, the Phuket Elephant Sanctuary is the first of its kind in Phuket and seeks to meet the highest standard in animal welfare: rescuing, retiring and rehabilitating elephants that have suffered from working in the trekking and logging industries.

-Over the past 10 years, Lek has been a driving force of change in the industry by inviting elephant riding camp owners to embrace change through the Save Elephant Foundation’s ‘Saddle Off’ program.
-Although there is still work to be done, her continuous and tireless efforts have resulted in many camp owners approaching the Elephant Nature Park to learn more about elephant welfare and ethical tourism.
+Over the past 10 years, Lek has been a driving force of change in the industry by inviting elephant riding camp owners to embrace change through the Save Elephant Foundation's ‘Saddle Off' program.
+Although there is still work to be done, her continuous and tireless efforts have resulted in many camp owners approaching Elephant Nature Park to learn more about elephant welfare and ethical tourism.

-As anyone that has read my blog or knows me personally can attest to, my motto is to “Choose Love” above all else.
+Anyone that has read my blog or knows me personally can attest to, my motto is to “Choose Love” above all else.
 The owners of the Phuket Elephant sanctuary definitely chose love by saving these poor elephants from a lifetime of abuse.

 Check out a video of the elephants swimming!
 (Credit: Phuket Elephant Sanctuary)